What is Computershare?

 Computershare is not geared toward the "day trader" or any investor who desires to have frequent access and management of their portfolio.
 It is for

-the investor who has a plan for a specific stock that they merely want to set and forget - occasionally monitoring and evaluating whether to make
+the investor who plans to buy a specific stock and forget about it for a long time, only occasionally monitoring and evaluating whether to make

 any adjustments.